20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ## A real metric tensor

 There are many different black holes, and many different ways of representing each of them.
-Today we're going to pick the simplest kind: the schwarzschild black hole
+Today we're going to pick the simplest kind: the schwarzschild black hole.
+Its important to note, schwarzschild black holes are just one kind of black hole, in a whole field of different kinds of black holes.
+The classic schwarzschild metric is also only one representation of the schwarzschild black hole - there are other coordinate systems for it that are radically different metric tensors

 A metric tensor fundamentally defines the curvature of spacetime - and it is the central object of general relativity.
-It also generally implicitly defines a coordinate system associated with it.
+It also implicitly expects you to be using a certain coordinate system, though the coordinates can be anything.
 The metric tensor is often expressed in a form called the "line element", which reads like this:

 $$ ds^2 = -d\tau^2 = -(1-\frac{r_s}{r}) dt^2 + (1-\frac{r_s}{r})^{-1} dr^2 + r^2 d\Omega^2 $$

 This is the wikipedia definition[^wikipedia] [^signconventions], where $d\Omega^2 = d\theta^2 + sin^2(\theta) d\phi^2$, and $r_s$ is the schwarzschild radius - that is twice the 'mass'[^blackholesdonthavemass] $M$ in geometric units of $c=g=1$

 This isn't very clear, so lets examine it.
-The $d$ terms on the right hand side (eg $dt$) represent infinitesimals. $ds^2$ represents the square of the length of this curve - note that $ds^2$ can be 0 or negative, and is called the spacetime interval.
-When your displacement $(dt, dr, dtheta, dphi)$ is timelike, $ds^2$ is also the (negative) proper time squared ($d\tau^2$).
+The $d$ terms on the right hand side (eg $dt$) represent infinitesimals. $ds^2$ is called the spacetime interval: note that it can be negative, or 0.
+When your displacement $(dt, dr, dtheta, dphi)$ is timelike, $ds^2 > 0$, and $ds^2$ is also the (negative) proper time[^propertime] squared $d\tau^2$.
 The fact that this $ds^2$ and the $ds$ we picked for our parameterisation are the same is not a total coincidence - for timelike curves, we pick $ds_{parameterisation} = d\tau$.
-In reality, $ds$ refers to the general concept of arc length, the length of a curve, which is why the notation is re-used
+In reality, $ds$ refers to the general concept of arc length, which is why the notation is re-used

 The sign[^signconventions] of $ds^2$ defines what kind of geodesic we have.
 If we plug a velocity $(dt, dr, d\theta, d\phi)^\mu = v^\mu$ in here, and calculate the metric at our position $(t, r, \theta, \phi)^\mu = x^\mu$, then: